-Erik S. Knutsen's areas of academic interest include insurance law, tort, accident law, medical malpractice, civil procedure and the civil litigation system.
+Erik S. Knutsen's areas of academic interest include insurance law, tort, health law and medical liability, civil procedure and the civil litigation system.
 He earned an LL.M. from Harvard Law School, a J.D. from Osgoode Hall Law School, and a B.A.
 (Hons.) from Lakehead University.

 Professor Knutsen is the author of Halsburys Laws of Canada – Insurance.
-He is a co-author of Canadian Tort Law (with Linden, Feldthusen, Hall & Young), one of the leading Canadian tort treatises, and also co-author of Stempel and Knutsen on Insurance Coverage, one of the leading American insurance law treatises.
-He has also co-authored the leading casebook on Canadian civil litigation, The Civil Litigation Process, and one of the core casebooks on American insurance law, Principles of Insurance Law (with Stempel).
+He is a co-author of the treatise Canadian Tort Law (with Linden, Feldthusen, Hall & Young), one of the leading Canadian tort treatises, and also co-author of Stempel and Knutsen on Insurance Coverage, one of the leading American insurance law treatises.
+He has also co-authored the leading casebook on Canadian civil litigation, The Civil Litigation Process (with Walker, Kennedy & Piché), and one of the core casebooks on American insurance law, Principles of Insurance Law (with Stempel).
 He is also the author or co-author of more than 60 scholarly articles, book chapters and other publications in the areas of insurance, tort, and civil litigation.
 His articles have appeared in top-ranked Canadian, American, and international journals.
 His work has been cited by Canadian, American, and European appellate and trial courts.

 He has presented his work at academic and professional venues in Canada, the United States, the United Kingdom, and China.
 He has presented his work on costs at Oxford University, and has given the Canadian Studies Visiting Lecture at Fudan University School of Law in Shanghai, China.
 He also has been involved with judicial education at programs provided by the National Judicial Institute.
 He is frequently contacted by national and international media.